Self-Reconfigurable Quadruped From Scratch

 The system runs in real time and adjusts its propulsion mode dynamically based on IMU feedback.

-I used YOLOv11 from Ultralytics, trained with a bowling pin dataset to improve robustness.
-Since the model does not perform as well on blue bowling pins, I added a second red bowling pin to help the robot correctly transform when it is facing the center between the pins.
+I used YOLOv11 from Ultralytics, trained with a bowling pin dataset to update the number of bowling pins so the robot could transform when it is facing the center of the pins.

 AUTONOMOUS BOWLING SEQUENCE